CyberFlameGO/svnpython/Doc/library/difflib.rst

    quadratic time for the worst case and has expected-case behavior dependent in a complicated way on how many elements the sequences have in common; best case time is linear.

+   **Automatic junk heuristic:** :class:`SequenceMatcher` supports a heuristic that automatically treats certain sequence items as junk.
+The heuristic counts how many times each individual item appears in the sequence.
+If an item's duplicates (after the first one) account for more than 1% of the sequence and the sequence is at least 200 items long, this item is marked as "popular" and is treated as junk for the purpose of sequence matching.
+This heuristic can be turned off by setting the ``autojunk`` argument to ``False`` when creating the :class:`SequenceMatcher`.

+   .. versionadded:: 3.2
+      The *autojunk* parameter.

 .. class:: Differ